-If you have an HSA, you can also enroll in a Limited-use Medical Spending Account.
-A Limited-use MSA covers those expenses the Savings Plan does not cover, like dental and vision care.
+If you have an HSA, you can also enroll in a Limited-use Medical Spending Account (MSA).
+You can use a Limited-use MSA to pay for those expenses the Savings Plan does not cover, like dental and vision care.
 This account works the same as a traditional MSA and you must re-enroll each year.

 2019 Contribution limits and reimbursement deadlines